Coreyx86/codvar-dumper/README.md

 2.)Replace the use of my MemoryLib API with whatever API you would need to use on your respected platform.
 (I.E: PS3API for PS3, PS4API for PS4, etc.)

+P.S: I'm not sure about the newer call of duty games, but an easy way to find the memory addresses for the DVAR count and the DVAR arrays is to search for this string "CAN'T CREATE DVAR '%S': %I DVARS ALREADY" this will XREF to a function that has both addresses referenced there.

 TO DO:
 Add multithreading.